mbensmida/sphinx-poc/docs/LDAP.rst

           represents users who are created via eXo Platform UI.
 The understanding is similar to "*LDAP groups*\ " and "*Platform groups*\ ".
-		  The PicketLink IDM framework does not distinguish between LDAP-to-Platform and Platform-to-LDAP mapping, so the
-		  configuration is basically the same, but the effect of some parameters can be different.
-For example, the ``createEntryAttributeValues`` parameter has no effect on the LDAP-to-Platform mapping, thus is explained only in the Platform-to-LDAP mapping.

 It should be easy to integrate eXo Platform with an LDAP directory if the directory is well-organized and traditional.
 For complicated cases, you